vv-work/PiggyRace/README.md

 - RPCs (`ServerRpc`/`ClientRpc`) for input submission and events.
 - `NetworkVariable<T>` for shared race state (phase, countdown, lap totals).
 - `NetworkTransform` or custom transform sync + smoothing for remote players.
+- Optional client-authoritative mode (per-pig) for extra-smooth local feel: owner simulates locally and sends state to host, which echoes to remotes.
+Use only for prototypes — not secure against cheating.
 - Optional: Unity Relay + Lobby for discovery and NAT traversal.

 ## Development Setup